DeepikaSurendran/Final-Project--Capstone/README.md

 - matplotlib

 ### 2. Project Motivation
-This project is the Capstone project of my Data Scientist nanodegree with Udacity.
-As students in the nanodegree, we have the option to take part in the Starbucks Capstone Challenge.
-For the challenge, Udacity provided simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+For the challenge,simulated data that mimics customer behavior on the Starbucks rewards mobile app.

 In this project, I use the data to answer 2 business questions: